teeerevor/suckingallthefun/src/_posts/2017-06-29-the-incubator.md

 on my phone, totally unprompted.
 I dutifully respond and ask her the same as she is quite heavily pregnant at the moment.
 Once she is satisfied with my response I hear nothing more.
-I can’t help but think, she doesn’t want to know how my law that I have two law assignments due, that work is high stress because I’m running a three person team on my own, that I have a solo singing performance coming up, that I have a very important job interview next week…
+I can’t help but think, she doesn’t want to know how my law degree is going; that I have two assignments due; that work is high stress because I’m running a three person team on my own; that I have a solo singing performance coming up; that I have a very important job interview next week…

 But she’s not the only one.
 In the first trimester it’s a constant fucking